satyndragautam/customer-analytics/README.md

 # 📊 Customer Analytics

-I began this project while awaiting the completion of paperwork for my US work permit alongside enjoying becoming a father.
+I began this project while enjoying becoming a father.
 I wanted to use this time to expand my skills and explore a new area of expertise.
 This project was all about improving customer experience, something I learned was vital for businesses.
 During this program, I developed a deep understanding into the basics of customer experience and learned how to use different methods such as descriptive analytics, predictive analytics, prescriptive